-Certain U.S. non-corporate beneficial owners are subject to an increased rate of tax on some or all of their "net investment income," which generally includes interest, original issue discount and market discount realized on a Regular Note, and any net gain recognized upon a disposition of a Regular Note.
+Certain U.S. non-corporate beneficial owners are subject to an increased rate of tax on some or all of their "net investment income," which generally includes interest, OID and market discount realized on a Regular Note, and any net gain recognized upon a disposition of a Regular Note.
 A beneficial owner of a Regular Note should consult its tax advisor regarding the applicability of this tax in respect of the Regular Note.

-Taxation of Beneficial Owners of Class 2M-1, Class 2M-2A, Class 2M-2B, Class 2M-2C and Class 2B-1 Notes
+Taxation of Beneficial Owners of Class 2M-1, Class 2M-2A, Class 2M-2B, Class 2M-2C, Class 2B-1A, Class 2B-1B and Class 2B-2 Notes

-Beneficial owners of the Class 2M-1, Class 2M-2A, Class 2M-2B, Class 2M-2C and Class 2B-1 Notes will be treated:
+Beneficial owners of the Class 2M-1, Class 2M-2A, Class 2M-2B, Class 2M-2C, Class 2B-1A, Class 2B-1B and Class 2B-2 Notes will be treated: